 The network has established this award to offer support for participation in the American Council on Education's Leadership programs including the National and Regional Leadership Forums and the Spectrum Aspiring and Executive Leadership Programs.
-These 3-day leadership programs are intended for women administrators who aspire to senior-level posts in higher education.
-National Forums, typically held in Washington DC in early summer and winter, are designed for women holding senior-level positions and who seek a college or university presidency, vice presidency, or major deanship.
-Regional Forums, held in locations around the US in spring and fall, are intended for women in mid-level administrative posts who seek senior administration roles.
-The Spectrum series is offered specifically for women of color who see leadership roles in institutions of higher education.
+These 3-day intensive leadership programs are for women administrators who aspire to senior-level positions in higher education.
+Women holding senior-level appointments, seeking a college or university presidency, vice presidency, or major deanship are encouraged to attend National Leadership Forums.

-The Forums and Spectrum Series are highly interactive and enable participants to obtain practical training, to develop conversancy about critical functional areas of leadership, and to learn through direct experience about the search process for senior-level position.
-In addition, participants develop their professional networks of peers of similar background and aspiration.
+The Forums and Spectrum Series are highly interactive and empower participants to obtain practical training, while developing key insights into successful leadership.
+Participants will learn first-hand about the search process for senior-level positions while enhancing and expanding their professional peer network.

-Professional women employed by any college or university that is part of the ACE Women's Network-Ohio are eligible to apply.
-Two-three awards will be offered to partially reimburse the cost of attending ($1,000 for each forum or spectrum series).
+Professional women employed by any ACE Women's Network-Ohio participating college or university are eligible to apply.
+Each year ACE-Women’s Network-Ohio provides two - three awards, depending on applicant pool and budget, for $1000/each to partially reimburse the cost of attending each forum or spectrum series event.

 ACE Regional, National Forum and Spectrum Awards